 Number two: read the background of the person you're meeting on LinkedIn, find some common ground and ways to build rapport with that person.
 For example, you might have gone on to the same university, you might both love rugby, something like that.

 Number three: make sure you talk concisely about the experience that you have on your CV.
 Take time to listen to the questions that you have been asked and come back with concise, well-structured answers.
+Submit your resume to Ascent Professional Services so we can help you on your journey to your next role.

 Number four: be enthusiastic.
 One of the most common reasons that someone fails an interview is because they have not expressed enough enthusiasm, even when they are really keen on the company.
 Equally it can make a difference if you don't quite nail certain other areas of the interview and if you have proved to the company that you are really enthusiastic about joining.